Wondering what to do in Sokcho, Korea?

-Sokcho is a coastal town located in north east Korea in the Gangwon-do province.
-Bordering Seorak Mountain and the sea make this a popular destination for tourists.
+Sokcho, Korea is a coastal town located in Northeast Korea in the Gangwon province.
+Because it borders Seorak Mountain and the sea, Sokcho is a super popular destination for tourists, especially in the summer.
 Only a 2.5 hour bus ride from Seoul makes this a great weekend getaway for us.
-We spent Scott’s Birthday weekend here and did the following activities.
+We spent Scott’s Birthday weekend in Sokcho, and here’s what we did!

-Sokcho Beach does not officially open to the public until July 1st of every year where thousands of tourists crowd the white sand beach on the East Sea.
+Sokcho Beach opens to the public July 1st of every year where thousands of tourists crowd the white sand beach on the East Sea.
 We only spent a short time here because we had a bus to catch.
-We brought some chicken and beer and decided this was the perfect place to enjoy our dinner.
+While here, we brought some chicken and beer and decided this was the perfect place to enjoy our dinner.

 We are looking forward to coming back when the beach is open to the public for a crowded, relaxing day at the beach.

-This lake is centered in the middle of Sokcho connecting to the East Sea.
-There is not much to do around the lake other than walk around the path and enjoy the view.
+This lake is centered in the middle of Sokcho, connecting it to the East Sea.
+There is not much to do other than walk around the path and enjoy the view.
 Around the lake you will see the buildings and tower from the 1999 Gangwon Tourism Expo.

 We came around sunset with a cup of coffee.
 This really is the best time to enjoy the view of the lake and the small city.
 We also were lucky enough to get a free show of fish jumping around the lake.

 The name really says it all and honestly we couldn’t not go.
 This place looks like it is run out of someone’s home and they had a few add ons to the house to host the teddy bears.
 It’s easily one of the most random things to do in Sokcho!

 There are three galleries including an outdoor garden with rabbit statues and a live rabbit pen.
 You can stroll around the indoors with giant teddy bears or simply view all the scenes of Korean lifestyle portrayed by teddy bears.